mohammadganji1999/mohammadganji1999.githup.io/README.md

 ###  Implementing a secure banking system
 In this project, the goal is to design and implement a secure banking system.
 And This project consists of two parts.
 A program is written for each part.
 A program for the server and a program for the client.
 In this project, registration and entry processes, access control, encryption, key exchange are designed.

+###  Compiler construction using Flex and Bison
+In this project, a compiler for a hypothetical programming language has been designed and implemented.
+This compiler has been implemented using two languages, Bison and Flex.
+This compiler compiles the desired code by considering the three parts of lexical, syntactic and semantic analysis.